aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 - A simple data visualization of some dataset that you find interesting.
 - [See some examples from earlier years](../showcase/)

-{{<hint info>}}
-There is one specific project that I would like to see someone take on. **A poster for the exhibition we are doing at the end of the semester.** There should be a digital and printed version of the poster.
-The printed one can be printed with at the Printlab or you could also make it with [the Axidraw Plotter](../week-11/lesson-02.md).
-{{</hint>}}

 ### Combined Final Project with Physical Computing?

 You can combine the final project of this course to the one you are working on in Physical Computing.
 For example, you create some type of interactive installation that has a physical interface combined to immersive generative graphics, or you make a simple game with a custom controller etc.